 The ENID project was originally started by Nina, Adri and Honey in 2016 when they were students at the University of Sydney.
 Together, they built up the platform with a significant online following dedicated to helping high-school students to ‘Aim High and Think Big’.

 In 2019, ENID was passed on to Kate and Amy, who transformed the network into a space for female-identifying and non-binary university students to share their stories.

 In its current iteration, ENID is an online publication with a strong focus on intersectional feminist issues, as well as personal experiences.
 Our goal is for ENID to be a place where women’s voices on a huge variety of topics are celebrated, and where content is shared that can empower and inform women within and beyond the university community.

 Brunch enthusiast and Instagram addict, Fran loves nothing more than a good book, a glass of rosé and when her online shopping arrives on time.
 When she’s not working, you’ll find her at the beach, procrastinating from all responsibilities, attempting to exercise and patting other people’s dogs.

-Lucja is a Religion, Philosophy and Ethics student from KCL and was on exchange at the University of Sydney.
-She has written publications for the ENID network, is far too disorganised for someone who claims to be organised and devotes way too much time to her bunny.
+Lucja is a Religion and Philosophy student from King’s College London (KCL) who was on exchange at the University of Sydney during 2019/20.
+She has written publications for KCL’s The Tab and Amnesty International, as well as contributing to ENID.
+Lucja is far too disorganised for someone who claims to be organised and devotes way too much time to her bunny.

 Interested in joining the team?
 Find out how to become a contributor.

-We are always looking for fresh new voices – and illustrators!
+We are always looking for fresh new voices – and graphic designers!